NCHSAA 1A Volleyball State Championship Match: CSD takes second straight with straight sets win over Roxboro Community

-NCHSAA 3A Volleyball State Championship Match: West Iredell staves off Chapel Hill to win second volleyball championship in school history
+NCHSAA 3A Volleyball State Championship Match: North Iredell staves off Chapel Hill to win second volleyball championship in school history

-Last year’s state runners-up, Chapel Hill, jumped off to a much better start in the 2017 3A State Title game against West Iredell.
+Last year’s state runners-up, Chapel Hill, jumped off to a much better start in the 2017 3A State Title game against North Iredell.
 The Tigers grabbed 11 of the first 12 points of the match, claiming the first set 25-11.
-West Iredell responded with just as much intensity in the next two sets, putting the Tigers on the ropes in the fourth set.
+North Iredell responded with just as much intensity in the next two sets, putting the Tigers on the ropes in the fourth set.

 Ashley Hawkins powered the Raiders from her outside hitter position in the second and third set.
 She finished the match with 17 kills, many of them in the second and third sets where North Iredell cruised to victoriesHawkins was named the match M.V.P.